SCEBE-Technicians/enucc-tutorials/docs/tutorials/message-passing-programming/05-using-scatter-and-gather.md

 One new concept from this is the use of `MPI_SUM` which is of type [`MPI_Op`](https://learn.microsoft.com/en-us/message-passing-interface/mpi-op-enumeration).
 There are a few other MPI_Ops which are useful when used with `MPI_Reduce`, particularly `MPI_MAX` and `MPI_MIN`.
 You can read a more complete discussion on the [mpi tutorial site](https://mpitutorial.com/tutorials/mpi-reduce-and-allreduce/).

+## Exercises
+1. Applying a matrix to a vector is an algorithm which lends itself well to parallelisation.
+Write a process which applies a very large matrix to a very large vector.
+Confirm that your algorithm runs faster than its serial counterpart.